[[caption-width:320:It's a block-eat-block world.]]

 * ExtremeOmnivore: If it moves, or grows, you can and will eat it.

-%% * FragileSpeedster: Redapeds.
+* FragileSpeedster: Redapeds.
 Their jumps are so great that they can dance around anything if one knows how to use them.
 That, and some dive bomb when the pounce, becoming a bullet made of meat.
+Many move are highly telegraphed though and, which can lead to a real beating if not careful.

 * GenerationXerox: Every time you mate your character dies and you start playing as their son with the same consciousness.